hazer-hazer/Jacy-Dev-Book/README.md

-# _Jacy_ development docs
+# _Jacy_ DevBook

-This is not a real documentation so far.
-It mostly contains a large amount of notes about everything: things that really matter and trifles.
+This is not real documentation so far.
+It mostly contains a large number of notes about everything: things that matter and trifles.

-### How to use
+## How to use

 Jacy-Dev-Book is integrated with GitHub actions, some DevOps magic 😅.
 When a new commit appears, workflow in master/specific branch runs `gen.js` script which builds pages inside `_docs` directory, producing `build` directory which is moved to `gh-pages` branch where Jekyll does his stuff.